Hopwood DePree

-Hopwood DePree (born February 1970) is an American-British writer and former actor, director and producer.
+Hopwood DePree (born February 1970) is an American-British writer, actor, director and producer.
 He is best known for his renovation efforts of Hopwood Hall in Middleton, Greater Manchester, England.

 Biography

 DePree was born and grew up in Holland, Michigan.
 He is the son of Thomas DePree and Deanna (née Black), and has two siblings.
 DePree's father was a politician (Republican), political advisor and the founder of a local insurance company.
 It is through his mother that he has Hopwood ancestry and was given the first name of Hopwood.
 DePree’s branch of the Hopwood family settled in the US in the 1700s, from England.
 The Hopwood surname changed to a first or middle name when Alcinda Hopwood married Newton Black in the late 19th century, and the male descendants were given the first or middle name of Hopwood.
 Growing up, DePree did not like his unusual first name and chose to use the name Tod before reverting to his birth name.
 His first acting, writing and directing credits are as Tod DePree.

 After graduating from Holland High School (Michigan), DePree moved to Los Angeles where he attended the University of Southern California, before becoming an actor, writer, director and producer.

 DePree was born in the United States.
-In 2025, in a BBC article, he claimed that he had obtained British citizenship, at some point.
+In 2025, in a BBC article, he claimed to have obtained a British citizenship.